mysociety/fixmystreet/index.md

 other countries and welcome questions about how it works [on our mailing list](https://secure.mysociety.org/admin/lists/mailman/listinfo/fixmystreet).

+We also have a [guide](The-FixMyStreet-Platform-DIY-Guide-v1.1.pdf) on the technical and non-technical how and why of using the FixMyStreet platform for your own site.

 We've also got a [new blog](http://code.fixmystreet.com/) which over time will become a useful resource for people interested in installing or developing FixMyStreet Platform.